fgeoffroy/cooperation_generalization/README.md

 $ python main.py
 ```

 The resulting text files are saved in the `results/` subfolder.
 The two `metrics` files record the performance of players during the pre-selection and the selection phase.
-Additionally, the first two lines of these files contains all the parameters used in the simulation.
+Additionally, the first two lines of these files contain all parameters used in the simulation.
 The two `totalSet` files contains the behavior of both players (on both the training and a test set) at the end of the pre-selection and the selection phase.
-Lastly one can obtain a `heatmap` file by choosing `HeatMapFile = True` in `Parameters.py`.
+Lastly, one can obtain a `heatmap` file by choosing `HeatMapFile = True` in `Parameters.py`.
 This file was used to produce Figure 5 of the article.

 If more details are needed on the code, please contact the first author of the publication at felix.geoffroy.fr@gmail.com.